Massachusetts Minimum Wage for 2018, 2019

-Minimum wage for service employees (tipped employees receiving more than $20 per month in tips) is $3.35 per hour, increasing to $3.75 per hour as of January 1, 2017.
+Minimum wage for service employees (tipped employees receiving more than $20 per month in tips) is $4.35 per hour.

 Massachusetts exempts external salesmen, employees being trained or rehabilitated in educational, charitable, or religious institutions, and professional service employees from Massachusetts' minimum wage law.

 Massachusetts employers may not pay you under $12.00 per hour unless you or your occupation are specifically exempt from the minimum wage under state or federal law.

 If you have questions about the Massachusetts minimum wage, please ask us and someone will respond to you as soon as possible.
 Looking for a new job?
 Use the free Massachusetts job search utility to find local job openings hiring now.

 All Massachusetts employers must display an approved Massachusetts minimum wage poster in a prominent place to inform employees about the minimum wage and their worker's rights under Massachusetts labor law.

 Think the Massachusetts Minimum Wage should be raised?
 LIKE on Facebook!

 The Fair Labor Standards Act (FLSA) and Massachusetts labor law requires all employers in Massachusetts to visibly display an approved Massachusetts minimum wage poster, and other Massachusetts and federal labor law posters, to ensure that all employees are aware of federal and Massachusetts labor law and overtime regulations.
 Failure to display a Massachusetts labor law poster in the workplace can result in severe fines.